He is also thought to have drawn on his aviation experiences in the Sahara desert to create some of the plot elements in The Little Prince.

 Saint-Exupéry weaves many beautiful life philosophies into his tale such as the words the fox says on meeting the young prince during his travels on earth.
 "On ne voit bien qu'avec le coeur.
 L'essentiel est invisible pour les yeux."
 Or "One sees clearly only with the heart.
 What is essential is invisible to the eye."

 The book's simple, elegant watercolour illustrations which add so much to the story, were painted by Saint-Exupéry.
 Although he initially studied architecture, he certainly wasn't considered an artist.
 Anyone who has read Le Petit Prince will remember how, at the beginning of the story, he delightfully makes fun of what adults regard as successful drawing.

-Check out the online shop to find shopping bags, plaques and drink coasters with Le Petit Prince design.
+Check out the online shop to find shopping bags and drink coasters with Le Petit Prince design.

 According to Wikipedia, there are many museums and exhibits across the world that honour this remarkable book including: